ipython/ipython/docs/source/interactive/shell.rst

 and values.
 To get the value of a specific variable, use `%env var`.
 To set the value of a specific variable, use `%env foo bar`, `%env foo=bar`.
 By default values are considered to be strings so quoting them is unnecessary.
-However, python variables are expanded as usual in the magic command, so `%env foo=$bar` means "set the environment variable foo to the value of the python variable `bar`".
+However, Python variables are expanded as usual in the magic command, so `%env foo=$bar` means "set the environment variable foo to the value of the Python variable `bar`".

 Aliases
 =======